SnowMarble/mikro-orm-redis-cache-adapter/README.md

 - Failing to store cache, it'll log the error regardless of the debug mode.
 - Failing to fetch cache, `undefined` will be returned, which means your data will be loaded from the database.
 - Failing to delete the cache, it'll log the error regardless of the debug mode.

-## Debug Mode

-If you use debug mode, saving data is shown with `JSON.stringify` applied. it doesn't mean `JSON.stringify` is used to serialize the data.
-It's only for logging purposes.

 ## Supported Data Types